irrdnet/irrd-legacy/README.md

 This is the source distribution of the Internet Routing Registry Daemon (IRRd).

-IRRd is jointly maintained by Merit Network, Inc. and NTT Communications Inc. employees.
+IRRd is jointly maintained by Merit Network, Inc. and NTT Communications, Inc. employees.

 A user guide is included as part of the distribution as irrd-user.pdf.